On0n0k1/Tutorial_NEAR_Rust/EN/lesson_3_structs/Readme.md

 }
 ```
 See how this Smart Contract is annotated with `derive`?
 When you `derive`, it means the compiler is able to provide a basic implementation for some traits, but you can manually implement them if more complex behavior is needed.
 Here, `derive` for `Default` will make sure **all fields** of `Contract` have a `.default()` function.
 This also means that `StructExample` must also implement the `Default` trait.

+:hand: Be sure to read about [Serialization Protocols](https://www.near-sdk.io/contract-interface/serialization-interface) if you want a deeper understanding of how BorshSerialize and BorshDeserialize works in NEAR.

 ```rust
 impl Default for StructExample{